shaf712/React-Tutorials/README.md

 # ReactJS-Tutorials
-Based on the ReactJS Playlists from Pluralsight
+Based on the ReactJS and Redux Playlists from Pluralsight